quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

     // not all implementations will keep track of full packets, so these are optional header?:PacketHeader,
-    frames?:Array<QuicFrame>, // see appendix for the definitions }
+    frames?:Array<QuicFrame>, // see appendix for the definitions,

+    trigger?: string
+}
 ~~~